Integrate One-Time Passcode (OTP)

 Postman Collection

-The following Postman collection can be used to test the One-Time Passcode enrichment with the Evaluation endpoint.
+Use the following Postman collection to test the OTP enrichment with the Evaluation endpoint.

 Testing Failure Paths in Sandbox: